-A. Yes, if you are both legally eligible to marry.
 Marriages by non-citizens are legally binding unions.
 Aside from providing Social Security numbers, the requirements to get married in the U.S. are the same for both U.S. citizens and non-U.S. citizens.
 Passports are usually accepted as identification, but some locales may ask for certified copies of your birth certificates.

-We also recommend that before making any wedding or travel plans, you first check with the local county clerk or marriage official where you want to get married to make sure you have all the documentation that is necessary so that your marriage will also be recognized in your own home country.
+Before making any wedding or travel plans, you first check with the local county clerk or marriage official where you want to get married to make sure you have all the documentation that is necessary so that your marriage will also be recognized in your own home country.

 It is important to recognize that states in the U.S. have different laws and requirements regarding marriage.
 These differences include age, blood tests, waiting periods, same-sex marriage, cousin marriage, etc.